 - 1 pork tenderloin between 1.5 and 2 ounces

-- 1 medium Granny Smith apple or other firm apple, peeled,cored, and sliced into 1/4" thick slices
+- 1 medium Granny Smith apple, peeled,cored, and sliced into ¼" thick slices

-- Add hard cider, olive oil, sage, and garlic in a large ziplock bag, and add the pork tenderloin.
+- Add hard cider, olive oil, sage, and garlic in a large ziplock bag, and mix.
+Add the pork tenderloin to the bag.
 Marinate in the refrigerator for at least 1 hour.